hitsthings/redux-packet/README.md

     <button onClick={loadUsers}>Load</button>
 );

-// grab the bundles you want for your current context and pass them to consume() to create a higher-order component. const withUsersForGroup = consume(users.forGroup(props => props.groupId));
+// grab the packets you want for your current context and pass them to consume() to create a higher-order component. const withUsersForGroup = consume(users.forGroup(props => props.groupId));
 const GroupUserList = withUsersForGroup(UserList);
 ReactDOM.render(